 Carrying Christmas into the New Year

-Whenwe witness suffering in the world around us, we know that many did not have a
+As we witness suffering in the world around us, we know that many do not have carefree, merry Christmases.
+With this awareness, one Christmas song, "O,Holy Night," particularly stands out to me:

 Long lay the world in sin and error

 suffering.
 And God Himself comes into that suffering to be with us.
 This is the

 true nature of compassion – to suffer with.
 But awareness of the brokenhearted and